flare-foundation/attestation-client/docs/end-users/state-connector-usage.md

 Definitions for state connector are defined in the [State Connector attestation type repo](https://github.com/flare-foundation/state-connector-attestation-types).

 The first step for adding the new attestation types includes providing the consistent definition on that repository and obtaining the acceptance by the community.
-The next step is actual implementation of the support for the type.
-This usually includes implementation of the supporting code for attestation client and relevant verifier services and indexers.
+The next step is the actual implementation of support for the type.
+This usually includes implementation of the supporting code for the attestation client and relevant verifier services and indexers.

 Next: [Attestation provider REST APIs](./apis.md)